The Society Constitution

 VI.
 Resignation, Removal and Replacement of Directors: Directors, including officers, may resign at any time by written notice delivered to the Board of Directors.
 Directors, including officers, may be removed with cause by the affirmative vote of a majority of directors at a meeting of the Board.

-A. Officers: If a Past President resigns or is removed, the position will remain vacant.
-If a President resigns or is removed, the Vice President will replace the President, serving the remainder of that term.
+A. Officers: If a President resigns or is removed, the Vice President will replace the President, serving the remainder of that term.
 If six months or less remain in the term, the Vice President will serve a full term subsequent to completing the term of the predecessor.
 If more than six months remain in the term, a new President will be nominated and elected at the next Annual Members Meeting.
 If the Vice President resigns or is removed, the Board will appoint an at-large director in the third year of service to serve the remainder of the Vice President’s term.
 The appointed replacement shall not serve as President unless elected in accordance with section 5.9(a) of the By-Laws.
 If the Secretary/Treasurer resigns or is removed, the Board will appoint a replacement to serve until the next Annual Members Meeting, at which time a new Secretary/Treasurer will be elected in accordance with section 5.6(b) of the By-Laws.
 The interim Secretary/Treasurer may stand for election for a full term.

 B. At-Large Directors: If an at-large director is elected an officer, resigns, or is removed, a replacement at-large director will be elected to serve the remainder of the director’s term, following the normal process, at the next Annual Members Meeting.
 Depending on the length of time remaining in the term, the Board will decide whether the director may then stand for election to a full term.

 C. Ex officio Directors: If the Editor resigns or is removed, the Board, in consultation with the Editorial Board, will appoint an interim Editor.
 As soon as possible, a new Editor will be elected by the membership.
-The Board and Editor will decide whether the interim Editor may stand for election for a full term.
-If the Liaison Member resigns or is removed, the Board, in consultation with the Editor, will decide whether an interim Liaison Member should be appointed or whether a new Liaison Member should be elected at the next Members Meeting.
-If an interim Liaison Member is to be appointed, the Nominations Committee will propose names to the Board of Directors, who will consult with the Editor in choosing an appointee.
-The Board and Editor will also decide whether the interim Liaison Member may stand for election for a full term.
-If a Co-chair of the Christian Spirituality Group resigns or is removed, the Nominations Committee will provide a list of names to the Board, which will choose a new Co-chair to complete the term and to stand for election at the next Members Meeting.
-The Board will then nominate this person, following AAR regulations, to begin a full term as Co-chair.
+The Board will decide whether the interim Editor may stand for election for a full term.
+If the Liaison Member resigns or is removed, the Board, in consultation with the Editor or Interim Editor as the case may be, will decide whether an interim Liaison Member should be appointed or whether a new Liaison Member should be elected at the next Members Meeting.
+If an interim Liaison Member is to be appointed, the Nominations Committee will propose names to the Board of Directors, who will consult with the Editor or Interim Editor in choosing an appointee.
+The Board and Editor or Interim Editor will also decide whether the interim Liaison Member may stand for election for a full term.

 VII.
 Nomination of Previous Directors: After serving a term on the Board of Directors, whether as an elected or ex officio member, a member may be nominated to the Board again after a hiatus of three years.
 By exception, this statement does not apply to the positions of Vice President/President-Elect, who may be elected to that position while serving, or within three years of serving, as an at-large or ex officio Director; and the Liaison Member, who may be elected to that position while serving, or within three years of serving, on the Board in any capacity except as Editor or Liaison Member.

 VIII.
-Nominations Committee: The Nominations Committee shall be composed of three members: two members elected at large, and one ex officio member from the Board, namely the current Vice-President/President-Elect.
+Nominations Committee: The Nominations Committee shall be composed of three members: two members elected at large, and one ex officio member from the Board, namely the current Vice President/President-Elect.
 The elected members serve staggered three-year terms.
-The role of the elected members of the Nominations Committee is to assure that the preferences of the membership, expressed through the mail-in suggestions of names, is honored.
+The role of the elected members of the Nominations Committee is to assure that the preferences of the membership, expressed through their nominations, is honored.
 The role of the ex officio member is to represent the needs of the Board, in particular by working with the new members to choose candidates in a way that honors demographic diversity and attends to specific qualifications needed on the current Board.

 IX.
 Dues: The dues will be proposed by the Secretary/Treasurer and submitted by the President for approval by majority vote of the membership attending the Annual Members Meeting.
 The fiscal year of the Society shall commence on June 1 and end on May 31.